UnstableDesign/AdaCAD/docs/reference/operations/glitchsatin.md

 title: glitch satin
 sidebar_label: glitch satin
 tags: [advanced, structure]

-draft: true
 ---
 # glitch satin
+This experimental function was designed to algorithmically generate structures that resemble satins that include non-repeating units.

 ![file](./img/glitchsatin.png)

-## Description
-This experimental function was designed to algorithmically generate structures that resemble satins that include non-repeating units.

 ## Parameters
 - `ends`: the number of ends in the structure